anowlen/Anthony/README.md

 use matt code (TagSetupForAnthony) i think (ryan did this idk) and run this on each respective tag (change the address)

-run esp32rpimatt.py on the raspberry pi
+run rpidifftopics.py on the rpi (returns most recent 5 values from each of the esp32), diff topics for each esp32 -> future steps: use those data for the triangulation calculations